(Revised April 12th, 2015)

 * What matters, as far as invasion of privacy is concerned, is not how often the information is transmitted to the utility, but how fine are the intervals of consumption that are being recorded and stored in the meter’s memory.
 A so called “radio off” meter may invade your privacy as much as one that transmits multiple times per day – provided the utility has an alternate way to upload the data – possibly to a handheld device the meter reader carries.

 Pictured here is the Centron ‘Open Way’ ‘smart’ electric meter manufactured by Itron, the brand of electric meter now being installed by DTE throughout southeastern Michigan.
-This meter transmits detailed information to the utility on a real-time basis using radio waves.
+DTE has mandated that EVERY CUSTOMER receive this exact same meter.
+This meter contains two radio transmitter/receivers.
+The first operates at 902 Mhz and, except for ‘opt-out’ customers, both transmits and receives detailed information to or from the utility on a real-time basis.
+Th second, called a Zigbee radio, operates at 2.4 Ghz, and for ALL customers transmits and receives detailed information from smart appliances in the customer’s home.

 The principles of operation are much the same where gas or water meters are concerned.
 Again it is the accumulation of granular usage data that defines the smart meter, and that data is usually, though not always transmitted to the utility on a real-time basis.